Brian Kennedy (singer)

-Brian Edward Patrick Kennedy (born 12 October 1966) is an Irish singer.
+Brian Edward Patrick Kennedy (born 12 October 1966) is a British singer.
 He scored a number of hit singles and albums in the UK and Ireland during the 1990s and 2000s.
 He represented Ireland in the Eurovision Song Contest 2006 and finished in 10th place.
-Brian is the younger brother of the late musician Bap Kennedy.
+Brian is the younger brother of musician Bap Kennedy.

 Career

-Kennedy made his debut in 1988 as a chorus on the recordings of Van Morrison, a Northern Irish singer-songwriter.
+Kennedy made his debut in 1988 as a chorus on the recordings of fellow Northern Ireland singer-songwriter Van Morrison.
 Kennedy came to prominence as one of Van Morrison's backing singers, appearing on a number of his albums, including A Night in San Francisco, Days Like This, The Healing Game and Back on Top and live in concert.

 Around this time, he also scored a minor UK hit album of his own with The Great War of Words (1990).
 This album featured the lead single "Captured" which was a minor hit in both the UK and Irish charts.

 In 1991, Kennedy was joined by Mark E. Nevin, formerly of Fairground Attraction, to form the duo Sweetmouth.
 Their album, Goodbye to Songtown, was released in August 1991 and featured the songs written by Nevin for a second Fairground Attraction album which was never realised.

 In the mid-1990s, pop manager Simon Fuller took on Kennedy, signing him to RCA Records for his second solo album which saw greater success.
 Released in 1996, the album, A Better Man, reached No.19 in the UK and spawned the hit singles "A Better Man" (No.28), "Life Love and Happiness" (No.27) and "Put the Message in a Box" (No.37), which also all became top 20 hits in Ireland.
 This was followed in 1999 by the album Now That I Know What I Want, which met with less success.